 Dianne has been a Staff Governor since 2007 and sits on the School Development Committee.
 She has taken up governor responsibility for school policies and The Early Years Foundation Stage.
 She has worked at Buckingham for 22 years, 15 years as a Reception Class teacher and Early Years Phase Leader.
 At the school Dianne is responsible for the delivery of Phonics and overseeing the Nursery and Reception classes.
 Family is an important part of her life; she is married with three grown up children and five grandchildren.
 When she is not at school she enjoys travelling the world with her husband and watching Liverpool Football Club.
 She has lived in Hampton with her family for 31 years.

-Martin was elected to the Governing body as a co-opted Governor in February 2015 and became our Local Authority Governor in February 2019.
+Martin is the Local Authority Governor, having previously been a co-opted Governor and has served on the Governing Body since 2015.
 He has taken up governor responsibility for KS2 and Creative Arts and Music.
-Prior to becoming a governor, he has been associated with Buckingham as a volunteer for a number of years working with years 4 and 5.
-He has also assisted in a number of school trips including Hindleap Warren.
-Aside from that his wife Jane worked at the school for many years prior to retirement.
+Prior to becoming a governor, he has been associated with Buckingham as a volunteer working with years 4 and 5.
+Martin is currently the vice chairman of the School Development Committee and a member of the Resources Committee.
 Martin is currently employed as the Neighbourhoods Manager at Spelthorne Borough Council and investigates Environmental Crime such as fly-tipping.
-Prior to this he was employed as a Detective Sergeant with the Metropolitan Police until his retirement in 2011.
-When not working Martin enjoys time with his 6 grandchildren and singing and currently sings in two choirs.
-Martin currently holds an Associate of Trinity College London Diploma (ATCL) in Music Performance and is now currently studying for a Licentiate of Trinity College London Diploma again in Music Performance.
+Prior to this he was employed as a Detective Sergeant in the Metropolitan Police until his retirement in 2011.
+When not working Martin enjoys his time with his 7 grandchildren and singing and currently sings in two choirs.
+Martin currently holds an Associate of Trinity College London Diploma (ATCL) in Music Performance and is studying for a Licentiate of Trinity College London Diploma (LTCL) again in Music Performance.